 Before we get to the more exciting aspects of planning your Epcot itinerary, it’s important to know the lay of the land.

-Ever since the reopening, Epcot has consistently opened at 11:00a everyday.
-This is obnoxiously late, especially for people accustomed to taking advantage of rope drop.
+For a very long time after the reopening, Epcot consistently opened at 11:00a everyday.
+This was obnoxiously late, especially for people accustomed to taking advantage of rope drop.

 Epcot has an entirely different layout from any of the other Disney parks.